StarExecMiami/StarExec-ARC/README.md

       - Run `microk8s kubectl get svc` to get the URL.
       - Put the URL plus `/starexec` in your browser.
     * For EKS but without a Route53 domain
-      - un `microk8s get svc` to get the URL.
+      - Run `microk8s get svc` to get the URL.
       - Put the URL plus `/starexec` in your browser.
     * For EKS with a Route53 domain
       - `https://`*your_Route53_domain*`/starexec`